 Kindergarten is such a fun age.
 As each school year progresses, the pure desire to learn and the love that is exerted from these children can make anyone who witnesses this happens heart burst.
 However, anybody who has been any kindergarten class with several students in it knows one thing: these children are not made to sit still for long.
-Not even considering all of the data that we have discussed in our Ultimate Guide to Brain Break Activities series about children today not being physically able to sit still for long periods of time due to their muscular makeup, small children legitimately do not have attention span to do to their developmental stage in life to be able to focus for long periods of time.
+Not even considering all of the data that we have discussed in our Ultimate Guide to Brain Break Activities series about children today not being physically able to sit still for long periods of time due to their muscular makeup, small children legitimately do not have the attention span due to their developmental stage in life to be able to focus for long periods of time.
 Brain breaks are absolutely essential during transitions and multiple other times throughout the school day.
 Developing and executing fun brain breaks for kindergarten is really easy to do with given the students’ age and excitement level.

 We know that our students need at least 60 minutes of activity per day.
 Our littlest students are certainly no exception.
 Not only are brain breaks totally necessary for them to be able to focus and perform at their best levels, but fun brain breaks for kindergarten will be completely bought into by the students themselves.
 That is probably the nicest part about teaching little ones.
 They buy into the silliness right away.
 Teaching even our youngest grades is not what it was in the not-so-distant past.
 Whereas kindergarten used to be much more of a socialization aspect of education, now there is increased academic rigor, testing, and other such factors that don’t allow the kids just to be kids.
 By incorporating these brain breaks, we are giving them the opportunities to legitimately act their age and start learning how to handle what their bodies need when it comes to movement and productivity.